Manhattan Beach, California: History

 The sandy coastal area was likely inhabited by the Tongva tribe of Native Americans.
-Archeological work in the nearby Chowigna excavation show evidence of inhabitants as far back as 7,100 years ago.
+Archeological work in the nearby Chowigna excavation shows evidence of inhabitants as far back as 7,100 years ago.
 The Tongva Village of Ongovanga was located near neighboring Redondo Beach.

 In the mid-18th century, the Portolá expedition was the first European land exploration of present-day California.
 It traveled north from San Diego to the San Gabriel Valley, Los Angeles Basin, San Fernando Valley, Monterey Bay, and San Francisco Bay.
 In 1784, the Spanish Crown deeded Rancho San Pedro, a tract of over 75,000 acre, to soldier Juan José Domínguez.
 It included what is today the entire Port of Los Angeles; San Pedro, Los Angeles; Harbor City, Los Angeles; Wilmington, Los Angeles; Carson; Compton; the Dominguez Hills; Lomita; the Palos Verdes Peninsula; Redondo Beach; Hermosa Beach; Manhattan Beach; and Torrance.

 In 1863, a Scottish immigrant, Sir Robert Burnett, purchased Rancho Sausal Redondo and Rancho Aguaje de la Centinela from Avila's heirs for $33,000.
-Ten years later in 1873, Burnett leased the ranch to a Canadian, Daniel Freeman (not the American of the same name, who was the first to file a claim under the Homestead Act of 1862).
+Ten years later, in 1873, Burnett leased the ranch to a Canadian, Daniel Freeman (not the American of the same name, who was the first to file a claim under the Homestead Act of 1862).
 Burnett returned to Scotland.
 Freeman moved his wife and three children onto the ranch and started growing various crops.
 On May 4, 1885, Freeman bought the ranch from Burnett for $140,000.
-At some point after this the location was informally called "Shore Acres."
-Shortly thereafter, in 1888 the area's first freight and passenger railroad tracks were built by the Santa Fe Railroad company.
+At some point after this, the location was informally called "Shore Acres."
+Shortly thereafter, in 1888, the area's first freight and passenger railroad tracks were built by the Santa Fe Railroad Company.
 The tracks ran through today’s Manhattan Beach and spanned all the way to Redondo Beach with a substation constructed in later years at Center Street, which today is Manhattan Beach Boulevard.

 George H. Peck owned the land that became part of the north section of Manhattan Beach.
 A coin flip decided the town's name.
 Around 1902, the beach suburb was named "Manhattan" after developer Stewart Merrill's home, the New York City borough of Manhattan.
 "Beach" was appended to the city's name at the behest of the postmaster.
 In 1912, incorporation of the City of Manhattan Beach won a vote held on November 26 and took effect on December 7.